-- Dr Martin Blake Independent Chairman - Ms Liza Dunne Executive Not independent Managing Director - Mr Simon Panton Not independent substantial shareholder - Dr Tim St Pierre Executive Not independent Chief Scientific Officer
+- Dr Martin Blake Independent Chairman - Ms Liza Dunne Executive Not independent Managing Director - Mr Simon Panton Not independent substantial shareholder - Dr Tim St Pierre Executive Not independent Chief Scientific Officer - Dr Jason Loveridge Independent- Non-executive Director

 A description of the skills and experience of each director and their period of office is disclosed in the Directors' Report.
 The ASX Corporate Governance Council Principle 2 Recommendation 2.2 recommends that the Chairman should be an independent director.
 The role of Chairman was performed by an independent director at all times during the financial year.
 The ASX Corporate Governance Council Principle 2 Recommendation 2.3 recommends that the roles of Chairman and Managing Director be exercised by different individuals.
 The Company complied with this recommendation at all times during the financial year.